 Development

-This section details the tools used for development and include versioning control, front and backend development and the overall development environment:
+This section details the tools used for development and include versioning control, front and backend development, and the overall development environment:

 Version control: Git will be used to control versions.
 GitHub will be used to host and track source codes.
 Eventually, the project will be moved to Gitlab as per customer request.
 Gitlab allows version tracking in addition to providing the CICD framework.